TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 You need to sign up to the service at [https://cymon.io/user/signup](https://cymon.io/user/signup).
 Once you do, provide your API key as the value to the `key` parameter.

+### DNSSinkhole

+Checks if an IP address is registered in you sinkhole.

+This analyzer comes in only one flavor.

+#### Requirements
+You need to provide the IP address as `ip` of your sinkhole and the sinkholed IP address as `sink_ip`.

 ### DShield
 Checks IP addresses against SANS ISC [DShield](https://www.dshield.org/) database.